kieran-osgood/scribe/README.md

 ### Features

+- init command to create a shell Config
 - Migrate from zod to schema
   - Investigate issue with error messaging when can't locate the files from prompt
 ```shell